joaoeudes7/V-Emoji-Picker/Readme.md

 Doc coming soon...

 # i18n
-set in Prop `i18n` a object with structure of you custom categories:
+Set in Prop `i18n` a object with structure of you custom translation:

 ```html
   <VEmojiPicker :i18n="i18n" />